.NET Core Web API Data validation with FluentValidation

 What is ModelState?

-ModelState is a property available in instance of a controller class.
-It is a collection of name and value pairs which are submitted to the server while doing POST operation.
-It also contains error message, if any.
+ModelState is a property available in the instance of a controller class.
+It is a collection of name and value pairs which are submitted to the server while doing a POST operation.
+It also contains error messages, if any.

 if (string.IsNullOrEmpty(product.ProductCode))